sarthakkothari/DS5500/HW3/Readme.md

 Total Budget : 55602739138 <br/>
 15% of Total Budget : 8340410870 <br/>
 Total Districts : 7217 <br/>
-Districts with percentage of proficent students 1 standard diviation away from mean : 5946 <br/>
+Districts with percentage of proficent students greater than 1 standard diviation less than from mean : 5946 <br/>
 ![Q4](Q4.png)

 # Problem 5